Is weed legal in Mississippi?

 Cannabis is decriminalized statewide.
 Possession of up to 30 grams (1 ounce) of cannabis or 10 grams of synthetic cannabinoids is punishable by a fine of $100 to $250 for the first offense.
 Subsequent offenses and possession of larger amounts carry greater penalties.

-Republican Gov. Phil Bryant signed in 2014 HB 1231, or “Harper Grace's Law,” named after Harper Grace Durval, a young girl with a severe form of epilepsy.
-The law provides an affirmative defense to patients who suffer from a debilitating epileptic condition and their parents or guardians for the possession and use of CBD oil, resin, or oil that contains at least 15% CBD, or if in liquid form at least 50 mg of CBD per milliliter and no more than 0.5% THC.
+In 2014 Gov. Phil Bryant signed HB 1231, or “Harper Grace's Law,” named after Harper Grace Durval, a young girl with a severe form of epilepsy.
+The law provides an affirmative defense to patients who suffer from a debilitating epileptic condition and their parents or guardians for the possession and use of CBD oil or resin that contains at least 15% CBD, or if in liquid form at least 50 milligrams of CBD per milliliter, and no more than 0.5% THC.

-CBD oil may only be procured by order of a doctor licensed to practice in Mississippi, and directly administered under the supervision of the physician.
+CBD oil may only be procured by order of a doctor licensed to practice in Mississippi, and administered under the supervision of the physician.
 Only patients diagnosed with epilepsy or a related illness, or their parent or guardian, can buy or possess CBD oil.

 CBD oil may only be obtained from the University of Mississippi Medical Center's Department of Pharmacy Services.

 Where is it safe to consume cannabis?

 Qualified patients may consume approved cannabis-derived medicines in their home.
 Consumption in public is prohibited.